 Why the need for open enrollment

 So when the ACA was written, it included a provision to limit enrollment to an annual open enrollment period.
-The specifics in terms of the dates and length of open enrollment have changed several times over the last few years, but will eventually settle at November 1 to December 15 each year, with coverage effective January 1 of the coming year.
+The specifics in terms of the dates and length of open enrollment have changed several times over the last few years, but are currently scheduled to eventually settle at November 1 to December 15 each year, with coverage effective January 1 of the coming year.
 (This schedule will take effect in November 2018, for coverage effective in January 2019.)

 Once open enrollment ends for the year, enrollment is closed in the individual market, on and off the exchange.
 (Off-exchange plans are available year-round in Nevada, with a waiting period before coverage takes effect.)

 That is, unless you have a qualifying event.

 When the ACA was written, lawmakers understood the importance of limiting enrollment to specific times of the year if coverage was to be guaranteed-issue.
 But they also understood that some life-changing events warrant the ability to enroll in a new health plan and do not indicate that an applicant is trying to “game the system.”

 Life happens.
 Babies are born, other coverage ends, people move.
 It wouldn’t make sense to force people to wait until the following January to gain coverage under a new plan following a cross-country move, or to enroll their newborn in a health plan.

 The model for qualifying events and special enrollment periods already existed in other markets, including Medicare Advantage, Medicare Part D, and employer-sponsored insurance.
 If you get your health insurance from your employer, you’re used to the idea that you’ve got an annual enrollment period, and you can only make changes outside of that period if you have extenuating circumstances — a qualifying event.